Beinsezii/NieR-Cursors/README.md

 # NieR Style Cursors
 Uses Blender 2.82+, xcursorgen, imagemagick, and of course common bash tools like `bc`.
 Building for windows also needs Python 3.
-*Possibly* runs on blender versions as old as 2.80
+*Possibly* runs on blender versions as old as 2.80.
+Windows builds currently don't support animation.
 ## Preview Images
 renditions updated when you run ./build.sh before committing. idk how thisll look online maybe it should be one big image don't feel like writing the code to make an imagemagick grid right now.